-The recently refurbished College infirmary opened its doors after the midterm break adding an even greater level of comfort for the boys.
+The refurbished College infirmary opened its doors after the midterm break adding an even greater level of comfort for the boys.
 Keeping the charm and original features of the old infirmary, the new space brings it up to modern standards.
 The aim was to make the infirmary as comfortable as possible whilst also being conducive to seamlessly continuing student studies without disruption.

 If the boys happen to be spending time in the school infirmary and they feel like they can partake in school-work they can work remotely, with Wi-Fi access, charging points and desks.
 We have also added a separate physiotherapy and doctors room to the existing floor.
 Hopefully, the boys will find the creature comforts of the refurbished infirmary a help when they are recuperating.